Caring for the Estabrook Woods

 Estabrook Woods has a complex set of trails.
 Trail signs, markers, and blazes are not used in most areas to preserve the natural setting.
 Therefore, maps are essential.

 Not all trails in Estabrook Woods are public.
 If a trail is marked with a "Private" sign it should not be entered.
 For the protection of wildlife, people and dogs must stay on the trails.

 Estabrook contains a number of sites of historical and ecological interest.
 Some of the sites are noted on the trail map above, and more specifically on a simpler map:

 History of Estabrook Woods

-Around 1650, much of the north of Concord was "common land" used for various farming and livestock activities.
-The land was subsequently divided and granted to Town citizens around 1700.
+The land in the north of Concord was divided and granted to Concord citizens from around 1655 to 1670.
+Around 1700 some citizens began to live in the north near the arable soil of the river.
+The Estabrook Woods was used primarily as a source of wood.
 Much of the known early history is described in "Henry Thoreau and Estabrook Country", by Stephen Ells, and is also described in the Concord Long Range Plan of 1987.

 More early Estabrook History is provided through the link below:

 During the early 20th century, a small number of Concord families began to acquire the land in Estabrook Woods.
 In 1932, they successfully petitioned the town to close and discontinue the old logging trail known as Old Estabrook Road, ensuring it would be protected from residential development.
 Around 1965, these families, along with Harvard and Middlesex School, began working together to create a nature preserve, establishing Harvard's Concord Field Station and placing major restrictions on development of many remaining private lands.
 In 1996, Concord and Carlisle worked together on the "Campaign for Estabrook Woods" which placed an additional 400 acres into conservation.